lingminhao/Block-structured-random-matrices/README.md

-This is a project I had done during my visit at International Centre for Theoretical Physics (ICTP), Trieste, Italy.
+This is a project I had done during my visit at International Centre for Theoretical Physics (ICTP), Trieste, Italy under the supervision of Prof. Jacopo Grilli.

 # Block-structured-random-matrices